 If you are looking for a rowdy, Austria-style apres ski scene, this is not the place.
 For the most part, the Saastal is very family-oriented, and the towns have a significant year-round local population which includes many children.
 There are a few places in each town that you can find some people celebrating the days runs, but you will most likely not find them dancing on the tables and doing shots.
 What nightlife can be found, will definitely be found after 11pm.

 Note: If you plan to head to Saas-Grund for snowboarding by train, here are two great options offered by the Swiss train system SBB.
 First, there is the discounted Swiss Transfer Ticket which provides a round-trip train ticket from an airport directly to the town near the ski area, plus 50% off any additional train or bus tickets.
 Second, there is the Snow-N-Rail ticket which provides a round-trip ticket from anywhere in Switzerland combines with a ski lift pass for as long as you need at a total 20% discount (see: http://www.sbb.ch/snownrail ).

-Overall, Saas-Grund is the 17th most popular snowboard & freeride destination of all 68 snowboarding resorts in Switzerland.
+Overall, Saas-Grund is the 18th most popular snowboard & freeride destination of all 80 snowboarding resorts in Switzerland.
 Several of the better snowboarding resorts are nearby Saas-Grund including Saas-Fee and Saas-Almagell.